openxla/xla/docs/broadcasting.md

 A more complicated example is a matrix of size 1x2 added to an array of size 4x3x1 using broadcast dimensions of (1, 2).
-First the 1x2 matrix is broadcast up to rank 3 using the broadcast dimensions to produces an intermediate Mx1x2 array where the dimension size M is determined by the size of the larger operand (the 4x3x1 array) producing a 4x1x2 intermediate array.
-The M is at dimension 0 (left-most dimension) because the dimensions 1 and 2 are mapped to the dimensions of the original 1x2 matrix as the broadcast dimension are (1, 2).
+First the 1x2 matrix is broadcast up to rank 3 using the broadcast dimensions to produce an intermediate Mx1x2 array where the dimension size M is determined by the size of the larger operand (the 4x3x1 array) producing a 4x1x2 intermediate array.
+The M is at dimension 0 (the left-most dimension) because the dimensions 1 and 2 are mapped to the dimensions of the original 1x2 matrix as the broadcast dimensions are (1, 2).
 This intermediate array can be added to the 4x3x1 matrix using broadcasting of degenerate dimensions to produce a 4x3x2 array result.